Recreating a childhood favorite!

 A bowl full of cornbread batter.

-Place the mini muffin pan in the oven and bake for 12 to 14 minutes.
-The muffins are done when the edges turn a beautiful golden brown and the tops puff up slightly.
+Bake at 350℉ for 12 to 14 minutes.
+The muffins are done when the edges turn a beautiful golden brown and the tops puff up and begin to crack slightly.
 You can also check for a toothpick to come out clean.

 FAQs